ranenbg/Arduino-FFB-wheel/README.md

 - "t" 4x4 button matrix support
 - "m" replacement pinouts for Arduino ProMicro

-note* some combinations are not possible at the same time, like "zs", beacause they both use the same hardware interrupt pin for example
+note* some combinations are not possible at the same time, like "zs", beacause they both use the same hardware interrupt pin which can not be moved elsewhere

 ## Firmware download